The Mathematical Basics and the Results of the Theory of physical structures

-- or in the more detailed, with respect to the components, writing: - is a smooth nondegenerate function of the coordinates $x_i,y_i$ and $x_j,y_j$, that must be included into it in an essential manner.
+is a smooth nondegenerate function of the coordinates $x_i,y_i$ and $x_j,y_j$, that must be included into it in an essential manner.
 The condition of the metric function $f=(f^1,f^2)$ being nondegenerate is expressed, mathematically, by two inequalities:

-for the set of pairs $<\!ij\!>$ open and dense in $\mathfrak{M} \times \mathfrak{M}$.
+for the set of pairs $\langle ij \rangle$ open and dense in $\mathfrak{M} \times \mathfrak{M}$.

-If the two-component metric function (3.1) that satisfies the above three conditions gives on a two-dimensional manifold $\mathfrak{M}$ a phenomenologically symmetric geometry of rank 3, then for any triple $<\!ijk\!>$ of a set dense and open in $\mathfrak{M}^{3}$, such that the pairs $<\!ij\!>, <\!ik\!>, <\!jk\!>$ belong to $\mathfrak{S}_{f}$, the six reciprocal distances $f(ij), \ f(ik), \ f(jk)$ are functionally related by two independent equations:
+If the two-component metric function (3.1) that satisfies the above three conditions gives on a two-dimensional manifold $\mathfrak{M}$ a phenomenologically symmetric geometry of rank 3, then for any triple $\langle ijk \rangle$ of a set dense and open in $\mathfrak{M}^{3}$, such that the pairs $\langle ij \rangle, \langle ik \rangle, \langle jk \rangle$ belong to $\mathfrak{S}_{f}$, the six reciprocal distances $f(ij), \ f(ik), \ f(jk)$ are functionally related by two independent equations: